perspectivezoom/from-html-to-backbone/README.md

 ### Step 3: Adding a Backbone View

 Unlike Backbone Models, we're going to be doing quite a lot with a [Backbone View](http://backbonejs.org/#View).
-Let's first add in the "class definition"" for our view, and then figure out what each line does.
+Let's first add in the "class definition" for our view, and then figure out what each line does.

 ```diff
       var Game = Backbone.Model.extend({});